Bugs-Owner/RESI-One-click-for-future-building-energy-simulation/README.md

 For *city*:

-I integrated Google Geocoding, so ideally you can type any location in the U.S., you will get weather data for the nearest city.
+I integrated Google Geocoding, so ideally, you can type any location in the U.S., and you will get weather data for the nearest city.

 For *time_span*, use: